 Moroni included words on charity.
-In seeing today, he saw that there exists many creeds and churches in the art of money accrual instead of soul-saving.
+Seeing modern times, he saw that there exist many creeds and churches in the art of money accrual instead of soul-saving.
 He saw that people would not be as giving or helpful.
 He saw that society accepts all manner of wicked traditions--teaching for doctrine the precepts of men.

 Truth is Considered Fiction

 Moroni saw that the gospel surrounds a great many of the people in modern society in the form of books, media, and good Christian Churches!